Published: January 2026

 Eight.
 Minutes.

-I'd press the power button, go make tea, come back, and it was still loading.
+I’d hit the power button, walk away and make tea, come back, still loading.”
 Opening Chrome?
 Another 3 minutes.
 Switching between tabs?
 Frozen.
 Playing a simple game?
 Lag every 5 seconds.

-My cousin kept saying "Buy a new PC, yours is dead."
+My cousin kept repeating "Get a new PC, yours is dead."
 But I couldn't afford that.
 A decent PC costs Rs.
-80,000-150,000 in Pak.
-I needed my slow PC to work NOW.
+80,000 — 150,000 in Pak.
+I had to make my slow PC work NOW.

-If you've searched "why is my PC so slow and laggy," you're probably in the same boat.
-Your computer used to be fast.
+If you’ve googled "why is my PC so slow and laggy," you’re likely in the same boat.
+Your computer was once a speed demon.
 Now it's painfully slow.
 Every click takes forever.
 Programs freeze.
 Games stutter.

-Here's what nobody tells you—most slow PCs don't need replacement.
+Here is the thing no one tells you — most slow PCs do not need replacing.
 They need cleaning and maintenance.
-Simple fixes that take 30-60 minutes but make your computer feel brand new.
+Quick fixes that take 30-60 minutes but make your PC feel like new.

-Let me show you exactly what worked for my PC.
-After these fixes, my startup time dropped from 8 minutes to 45 seconds.
+Here’s what wrote for my PC—I’ll show you exactly how it worked.
+After these fixes, startup time was down from 8 minutes to 45 seconds.
 Chrome opened instantly.
 Games ran smooth.

 Why Your PC Becomes Slow and Laggy Over Time

 It's not magic.
-It's not "old age."
-Specific things happen that kill performance.
+It's not "getting old.""
+Certain things happen that hurt performance.

 Too Many Startup Programs